caganseyrek/Jumpstart/README.md

 ## Descriptions

- * Codes inside `snippets/` folder should be used in existing projects, so you can just copy them into your project and adjust for your needs.
  * `express-app` and `vite-react-ts` are staring projects, their purpose is to accelerate the starting process when creating a new project.
 You can just copy the the folders, install the dependencies and start your project from there.

 ```bash